WhiskyTangoFawks/LunarFalloutPlus/README.md

 - HD DLC is NOT required, however because this modlist uses a stock game folder, rather than your game folder in steam, if you do have the HD DLC installed Life in the Ruins will ignore it.

 ### Solving Common Wabbajack Installation Problems
-* Set your game language to English if you have the game in another language- the installer does not work in other languages
+* Set your game language to English if you have the game in another language- the installer does not work in other languages (it needs to find and copy the base game video files)
 * Verify you game files in steam, then run the game through steam, then repeat the installation

 ## Additional Setup (post wabbajack installation)
 ### Customisation
 1. Pick your Profile: "Life in the Ruins", or "Life in the Ruins - CreationClubPaints" if you have the required set of creation club paint jobs
     -  Creation Club Profile - Copy the creation club files from your `fallout4/data directory` into the `[NODELETE] CreationClub Paint Jobs` mod folder.
 If you CTD immediately on load on the Creation Club profile, but not on the regular profile, then you've hit your BSA limit, and need to repack the creation club content, [see here for more details](https://github.com/WhiskyTangoFawks/LunarFalloutPlus/blob/main/CreationClubContent.md)
-2. (Optional) Download and install into the mod `[NODELETE] Cross Skin Packs` the Strigidae and Brotherhood Recon Expeditionary Suit, and Cross Break Action Laser skin packs from https://gumroad.com/niero.
+2. (Optional) Download and install into the mod folder `[NODELETE] Cross Skin Packs` the Strigidae and Brotherhood Recon Expeditionary Suit, and Cross Break Action Laser skin packs from https://gumroad.com/niero.
 They're available for free (use the discount code), but a donation is suggested.
 The man makes some fantastic mods, and you can probably afford to buy him a coffee.
     * [Cross Courser Strigidae Full 4k](https://niero.gumroad.com/l/brocmon)
     * [Institute Expeditionary Suit Full 4k](https://niero.gumroad.com/l/sUxGr)
     * [Break Action Laser Skin Pack](https://niero.gumroad.com/l/fhdhdh)